-Table 279.
+Table 299.
 VRRP Interface Commands

-Command Syntax and Usage interface <interface number=""> authentication {password none}</interface> Defines the type of authentication that will be used: none (no authentication) or password (password authentication).
+Cor nmand Syntax and Usage int interface <interface number=""> authentication {password none}</interface> Defines the type of authentication that will be used: none (no authentication) or password (password authentication).
 Command mode: Router VRRP [no] interface <interface number=""> password <password></password></interface> Defines a plain text password up to eight characters long.
 This password will be added to each VRRP packet transmitted by this interface when password authentication is chosen (see interface authentication above).
 Command mode: Router VRRP no interface <interface number=""></interface> Clears the authentication configuration parameters for this IP interface.
 The IP interface itself is not deleted.
-Command mode: Router VRRP show ip vrrp interface <interface number=""></interface> Displays the current configuration for this IP interface's authentication parameters.
-Command mode: All
+Command mode: Router VRRP sho ow ip vrrp interface < interface number > Displays the current configuration for this IP interface's authentication parameters.
+Command mode: All page 369), the priority level for the virtual router is increased by a defined amount.